kkkkxl/self-script/README.md

 # 😄
-All contents of this warehouse are from the Internet.
-Don't ask questions if I don't know anything.
+All contents of this warehouse are from the Internet.\n I don't know anything.
+Don't ask questions.